simsam8/inf265_project3/report.md

 ### Evaluation
 This GenerativeLSTM model achieved an accuracy of 15.92% when evaluated on the task of next-token prediction.
 When looking at the training and validation loss, we see that the model converged nicely, with a slightly higher validation loss that seems to plateu after 12 epochs.
 The validation accuracy is higher than the training accuracy, so overall, these plots indicate that the model neither overfits nor underfits on our small dataset.
 However, the generation results are rather poor, as the model assigns a limited set of tokens a much higher log likelihood than the rest of the vocabulary.
-We therefore see that the model often generates phrases like "to the", "of the" and "the country" in never ending loops.
+We therefore see that the model often generates phrases like "to the", "of the" and "the country" in loops.

 ![Training and validation loss of selected text generation model](images/text_generation_loss.png){ width=60% }